perkss/eggplant/README.md

 # eggplant

-Eggplant is a very young under development behaviour driven development library for Clojure.
+Eggplant is a very young behaviour driven development (BDD) library for Clojure.
 Eggplant will focus on data driven testing to enable a data driven language such as Clojure to be adequetly tested.

-Eggplant enables behaviour driven development (BDD) using the common features of BDD styles of testing.
-Specification by example will play a key part in eggplant to enable this data driven testing.
+It will use specifications written in user friendly language to enforce executable tests that can be automated and continue living documentation of these tests.

 Features (Under Development):
 Give, When, Then style of testing.